sussica/Film-Recommendation-System/README.md

 When starting for the first time:
 ```
 ?- [recommend].
-?- starti.
+?- startinit.
 ```

-After `starti` has been called:
+After `startinit` has been called:
 ```
 ?- start.
 ```